 So I got into the office one evening to close the year’s book with my boss as an accountant.
-On getting there I met bestrew of books, papers, and all other items all scattered within the office, that alone killed the high spirits I came in with.
+On getting there I met bestrew of books, papers, and all other items scattered within the office, which alone killed the high spirits I came in with.
 I just ignored it all and began my run down but I kept missing words and totally was distracted.

 Everything was wrong with the office and I wasn’t able to deliver that day.
 That meeting was then rescheduled for another day.
 That is what an untidy environment can do to your brain.

-The brain is an engine to life and hence it plays an important role in every individual and at the same time, it is can easily be carried away by a little distraction.
+The brain is an engine to life and hence it plays an important role in every individual at the same time, it can easily be carried away by a little distraction.
 An unkept environment affects brain psychology leading to brain impairment via distraction.

 4. It Improves your Serenity and Peace

-There is nothing compared to that feeling you get being in a well organized and tastefully furnished environment.
+There is nothing compared to that feeling you get being in a well-organized and tastefully furnished environment.
 Serenity and peace of mind are the food for better growth and healthier mental health.
 These attributes could also affect one’s life span and longevity.

 So why the risk?
-When you can get all these at your door step simply by decluttering.
+When you can get all these at your doorstep simply by decluttering.